BrazilPowered/docker-dotnet/README.md

 RUN .\build.ps1
 ```

-The `dockersamples/mta-dev-web-builder:3.5` image has .NET 3.5, MSBuild, NuGet and the Web Deploy packages installed, so it has the full toolchain to compile an ASP.NET 3.5 application.
+The `dockersamples/mta-dev-web-builder:3.5` image was a build-server image made just for this course.
+It has .NET 3.5, MSBuild, NuGet and the Web Deploy packages installed, so it has the full toolchain to compile an ASP.NET 3.5 application.

 In the `builder` stage, the Dockerfile copies the source code into the image and just runs the existing <a href="https://github.com/BrazilPowered/docker-dotnet/blob/1-imagebuilding/src/SignUp/build.ps1" target="_blank">build.ps1</a>) script.
 When this stage completes, the output is a published website folder, which will be available for later stages to use.